Food is everywhere.

 Tapioca pudding

-Jell-o chocolate pudding cooked on the stovetop with that skin on it from the fridge
+Jell-o chocolate pudding cooked on the stovetop with that

-Tater tot casserole, made with canned cream of mushroom soup and TONS of cheese
+Tater tot casserole, made with canned cream of mushroom soup

 Homemade waffles with warm Golden Griddle syrup